Katie McDermott For Anne Arundel District 6

 As a former federal healthcare fraud prosecutor and healthcare attorney, you can trust me to ask: who, what, where, how and why? and, to support practices, policies and projects that put residents first and put special interests on the hot seat to explain how the public interest is really promoted and protected.

-Our County can thrive without sacrificing the character of our neighborhoods or overburdening our infrastructure to the point of emergency moratoriums for lack of sewage capacity, among other burdens.
 Responsible growth requires disciplined planning, enforceable standards, and an honest assessment of long-term fiscal impact — not short-term political gain.
-It also requires a comprehensive and coordinated housing plan between the City of Annapolis and Anne Arundel, not a process where every special interests fends for themselves.
+It also requires a comprehensive and coordinated housing plan between the City of Annapolis and the County, not a patchwork process where every special interests fends for themselves.

 As a longtime Annapolis and Anne Arundel County resident, I understand both the opportunities and the pressures facing District 6.
-Though I am a lifelong Democrat, I recognize that our district reflects a wide range of views that all deserve to be heard and respected.
-My commitment is to represent all residents — and to evaluate every issue through the public interest lens of fiscal responsibility, fairness, and long-term sustainability.
-My pledge is to always ask the hard questions and work diligently for the best ideas that promote the public interest.
+I am a lifelong Democrat and recognize that our District reflects a wide range of views that all deserve to be heard and respected.
+You can count on me not to march in lock-step to a playbook that does not recognize the unique needs of our communities.

 Help Katie’s Campaign!